-- Apply algebraic, graphical and calculus tools to macroeconomic theory. - Analyze and explain economic situations encountered in the real world that involve macroeconomics. - Acquire the ability to think about complex economic issues in a logical objective manner. - Discriminate between solutions to macroeconomic problems, and common misconceptions. - Evaluate different economic arguments and interpret the reasons why some are well-founded, while others are not. - Communicate the results of macroeconomic analysis in a clear and professional way. - Further your analytical, research and writing skills.
+- Explore the structure of money, banking, and financial institutions. - Evaluate the impact of present and future value, as well as risk, on Money issues. - Analyze current issues in money growth and monetary policy. - Acquire the ability to think about complex economic issues in a logical objective manner - Evaluate different economic arguments and interpret the reasons why some are well-founded, while others are not. - Further their analytical, research and writing skills - Communicate the results of economic analysis in a clear and professional way.